wowErik28/convex-optimization/README.md

-# liboptpy
+# learning from liboptpy

-Library with implementations of optimization methods in Python 3
+The source codes are all from liboptpy

 ## Installing from source